 The first aid kit is located inside the red emergency backpack.
-In the Nursery and Early Childhood classrooms, this backpack is hanging near the door.
-In K-4 and C56 classrooms, this backpack is hanging by the check-in desk.
+In the Nursery and Early Childhood classrooms, this backpack is hanging on a hook near the door.
+In Elementary classrooms, this backpack is hanging by the check-in desk.
 Adult team members may clean up minor scrapes and apply band aids and icepacks as needed.

 Whenever you leave the room as a class, take the emergency backpack with you so that you will have all of your first aid supplies readily available if needed!
 If you find the first aid kit running low on any supplies, please let the director know right away so that supplies can be replenished.
-In K-4 and C56 classrooms, extra supplies can be found in the Generic closet; please let the director know when this closet supply runs low.
+In Elementary classrooms, extra supplies can be found in the Generic closet; please let the director know when this closet supply runs low.